speedment/speedment-doc/pages/hazelcast.md

 By persisting to both, the Speedment runtime maintains the consistency between the relational database and the data grid.
 This of course assumes that only Speedment applications perform data altering operations on the data grid.

+## Transactions
+Speedment transaction handling is further described [here](https://speedment.github.io/speedment-doc/crud.html#transactions) and applies to the relational database in the same way when using the Hazelcast bundle.
+In the current version of the Hazelcast bundle, the operations on the Hazelcast data grid are not covered by transactional locks.
+This is likely to change in some future release of the Hazelcast bundle where also operations on the data grid may support transactions.

 ## Indexing